OveD-php/health-checks/README.md

 * `CorrectEnvironment` will check if your application's environment is set to `production`
 * `DatabaseOnline` will check your database connection
+* `DatabaseUpToDate` will check if your application has any migrations that hasn't been migrated yet
 * `DebugModeOff` will check if debug mode is off
 * `QueueProcessing` will check if the queue is running and jobs are getting processed
 * `PathIsWritable` will check if a provided path is writable
-* `HasUnrunMigrations` will check if your application has any migrations that hasn't been migrated yet
+* `LogLevel` will check if log level is set to the given value
+* `MaxRatioOf500Responses` will check if the ratio of 500 response are above a given threshold (The last 60 min)
+* `MaxResponseTimeAvg` will check if average response time for all request are above a given threshold (The last 60 min)

 To run a health check of your application, run: